zgcharaf/Urbanization-Growth-Analysis-Using-Satellite-Imagery/README.md

 The project employs various predictive models to estimate urban growth trends a year after the last collected data.
 These models help in understanding potential impacts on home prices and urban planning.

+## Data
+The data will be made available upon request.

 ## Installation 💻

 Clone this repository to your local machine using: